tcauth/prometheus-tsdb-dump/README.md

   when reading a block from S3 with `-block`
 - `-output`: Write output to the given file instead of stdout
 - `-label-value`: Comma-separated list of label values to filter by
+- `-label-key`: Label name to apply with `-label-value`
+- `-metric-name`: Dump only the series or index for the given metric name

+`-metric-name` can be used together with `-label-key` and `-label-value` to filter by a specific metric and label value at the same time.

 ## Output Formats